3. Planning RTW

 Timeframe of return to work commencement

 Commencing discussions with the pre-injury employer at an early stage post-injury is important to preserve the job opportunity and gather details regarding the client’s job and workplace culture.
-However, the timing for commencing work requires more careful consideration.
-Commencing work too early can be just as problematic as delaying return to work, because the impact of cognitive and other changes post injury may take some time to become apparent.
+The timing for commencing work requires careful consideration.
+Commencing work before the client is ready can be just as problematic as delaying return to work.

 A structured return to work program